ivanvit100/TODOList/README.md

 The TODO List module allows users to manage their tasks effectively.
 It provides functionalities to create, update, delete, and view tasks.
 Basically may contains only one user.
 All user tasks protected by password.

+In development: possibility to use HTML and direct links to resources, Telegram bot functionality.

 There are plans to add multi-user capability, different encryption and data storage methods.

 ## 📥 Installation